magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 ## Overview

-Large applications, such as Magento, use an object manager to avoid boilerplate code and compose objects during the bootstrapping process.
+Large applications, such as the Magento framework, use an object manager to avoid boilerplate code and compose objects during the bootstrapping process.

 In Magento, the [`ObjectManager`]({{ site.mage2000url }}lib/internal/Magento/Framework/ObjectManagerInterface.php){:target="_blank"} class performs the duties of an object manager.